Sarah Hamilton, Associate Professor

 About the area:

-The oboe studio at SUNY Fredonia is strong and encouraging, helping young musicians
+The oboe studio at The State University of New York at Fredonia is strong and encouraging,

-achieve their potential.
-Active in Western NY, the studio supports oboists, through
+helping young musicians achieve their potential.
+Active in Western NY, the studio

-undergraduate and graduate studies, that perform in orchestras, teach public school
+supports oboists, through undergraduate and graduate studies, that perform in orchestras,

 As students at Fredonia, oboists follow a course of study that includes work in the